CPunch/GavelScript/README.md

 git clone https://github.com/CPunch/GavelScript.git
 ```

-then if you have the GNU C++ compiler install simply run `make` in the root directory.
+then if you have the GNU C++ compiler & make installed simply run `make` in the root directory.

 (You can always edit the Makefile to use clang or another drop-in replacement for g++)